 Early History of the Brincklay family

-Another 69 words (5 lines of text) covering the years 1550, 1585 and 1583 are included under the topic Early Brincklay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brincklay research.
+Another 35 words (2 lines of text) covering the years 1550, 1585, 1583 and 1546 are included under the topic Early Brincklay History in all our PDF Extended History products and printed products wherever possible.

 Brincklay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Brincklay family name include Brinkley, Bringley, Bringle, Bringlow, Bringley, Brinklow, Brinkley and many more.

 Early Notables of the Brincklay family (pre 1700)